opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 1. As a user, I should be able to insert a file URL refecence to the email body.
 1. As a user, I should be able to insert the report source URL reference to the email body.
 1. As a user, I should be able to attach the report file to an email.
-1. As a user, I should be able to set the file format of report attachment (pdf, png, csv, excel, contextually).
+1. As a user, I should be able to set the file format of report attachment (pdf, png | csv, excel, depending on the source).

 #### Report creation
 1. As a user, when I create a report definition, the definition settings are saved and show up as a list item in the ‘Report definitions’ list.